 Dunk each hot dog into the batter and then carefully drop each into the hot oil.
 Allow the batter to coat the entire hotdogs and drip any excess batter.

-Let cook for about two to three minutes or until the outside is a deep golden brown color.
+Let them cook for about two to three minutes or until the outside is a deep golden brown color.

 Repeat this process for the remaining hot dogs.